LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > would be caught at run time, so there would be no basis to call the
 > result "wrong".

-TODO ll: better to refer to the actual example in section 3 here, instead of a hypothetical function? e.g.
+TODO chrdimo
 If the client in Figure 1 just writes the result to a file, then the file contents will be wrong.
 Nonetheless, the fact that the contents are in the wrong format will not be detected by the primitives for writing data to a file, so the program will not fail.

-Consider a function with a type annotation that says its a function from integers to string that formats its argument to a string and returns it.
-If we import the function in an untyped module under Erasure there are no checks to make sure that the function is going to be applied to integers.
-So we can apply it to character or a string and still get back a result except that it is not the string representation of a number.